 The survey revealed that 69% of the businesses acknowledged that their accountant knows more about their finances than anyone else.
-A quarter (25%) have overpaid on tax, with 17% also missing a tax deadline and 51% have subsequently had to hire a qualified accountant to correct the mistakes of a previous unqualified accountant’s work.
+A quarter (25%) have overpaid on tax, with 17% also missing a tax deadline and 51% have subsequently had to hire qualified accountancy services to correct the mistakes of a previous unqualified accountant’s work.

 Adam Harper, Director of Professional Standards & Policy at AAT said, ““These findings underline the risks and higher costs businesses can face when appointing unqualified and unregulated advisers, with over half of respondents having to hire a qualified accountant to correct the mistakes made by their unqualified predecessor.